CharleneMcKeown/staticsite-automated/README.md

     >Note: For the Azure DevOps connection, the project name has been hard coded as **Hugo** in the logicapps.bicep file (line 141).
 You can manually update the file yourself, or change it in the Logic App.
 Similarly, the Forms ID is hardcoded - when you validate your own connection, you can choose your own Microsoft Form (once you have created one!)

+## Closer Look

+Coming - a deeper dive into the Logic Apps and the Pipeline